eXpandFramework/Reactive.XAF/src/Modules/GridListEditor/Readme.md

 </twitter>

+**Rules:**
-The module is valuable in scenarios where an external signal notifies about new data and you refresh your View.
+1. `RememberTopRow`: To freeze the TopRowIndex of a ListView when its CollectionSource get reloaded add a new rule to your model as in image above.
+The rule is valuable in scenarios where an external signal notifies about new data and you refresh your View.
 Such an example is the [Reactive.Logger.Client](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Client.Win)

+2. `FocusAutoFilterRow`: When a listview is shown the AutoFilterRow will be focused by default.

 ---